mschauer/Kalman.jl/README.md

 # Kalman
+Flexible filtering and smoothing in Julia. `Kalman` uses [`DynamicIterators`](https://github.com/mschauer/DynamicIterators.jl) (an iterator protocol for dynamic data dependent and controlled processes) and

-`Kalman.jl` uses `DynamicIterators` to implement online Kalman filtering.
+[`GaussianDistributions`](https://github.com/mschauer/GaussianDistributions.jl) (Gaussian distributions as abstraction for the uncertain state) to implement flexible online Kalman filtering.

 ## Example